-- The kicker can feint during, but cannot stop their run-up once it’s begun.
+- The kicker can dummy run during, but cannot stop their run-up once it’s begun.

 - The ball must be kicked forward.

 - The kicker cannot touch the ball after taking the penalty until another player touches it or it goes out of play.
-Therefore, if the ball rebounds off the post or crossbar, the kicker may not score the rebound directly.
+Therefore, the kicker may not score the rebound directly if the ball rebounds off the post or crossbar.

-- It is legal to pass a penalty but all of the above rules still apply.
-The defending players have as much of a chance in getting to a passed penalty than the attacking team, so it is a risky maneuver.
+- Passing a penalty is legal, but the above rules still apply.
+The defending players have as much of a chance in getting to a passed penalty as the attacking team, so it’s a risky maneuver.

-Have a look at some of the great, and not so great penalties throughout the years.
+Look at some of the great and not-so-great penalties throughout the years.

 For the most part, when a game ends in a tie after 90 minutes, an extra 30 minutes (2 halves of 15 minutes) are played to determine a winner.
-If extra time cannot separate the teams, a penalty shootout takes place.
+If extra time cannot separate the teams, a penalty shootout occurs.